EvansUniverse/jam-practice/README.md

 ## Defaults
 New users created through `/api/auth/signup` are given the role of user.

-An admin user is created at startup, whose credentials (by default `admin:admin`) can be altered in `backend/config/auth.config.js`. **When setting up a new instance, you are expected to change this user's password to something more secure.**
+An admin user is created at startup, whose credentials (by default `admin:admin`) can be altered in `backend/config/auth.config.js`.

 # Misc
 ## Known bugs